mirwasi/emacs/readme.txt

 ;; characters the Mac way i.e. Alt+e e to type é '(ns-right-alternate-modifier (quote none))

-Also it pressing Cmd+Space invokes spotlight and since Cmd is mapped to Ctrl, we are unable to set a mark.
+Also pressing Cmd+Space invokes spotlight and since Cmd is mapped to Ctrl, we are unable to set a mark.
 I have therefore mapped C-S-Space and M-Space to the set-mark-command: